home-assistant/developers.home-assistant/docs/frontend_data.md

 ## Methods

-All method starting with `call` are async methods.
+All methods starting with `call` are async methods.
 This means that they will return a `Promise` that will resolve with the result of the call.

 ### `hass.callService(domain, service, data)`